Theater & Dance

 Mary Kay Has a Posse (improv comedy) 50 minutes

-They’re back and celebrating 20 years together!
-Charleston’s original all-female improv comedy group!
+Charleston's original all-female improv comedy group!
 Part talk show format (similar to The View), part long form improv, ALL funny!
 Bitingly witty, unpredictable, and politically incorrect, the ladies of “Posse Talk” break all the rules.
 “An unforgettable night of laughing ’til your face hurts.”
-Charleston City Paper If you are easily offended or feel that a woman’s place is in the kitchen, stay home.
+Charleston City Paper If you are easily offended or feel that a woman's place is in the kitchen, stay home.
 (Adult audiences only)

 Performances: